slack-rpg/slack-rpg/README.md

 The config file should be filled out as follows:
 - app:
   - addons: string, a comma separated list of addons to load (defaults to 'slack-rpg/addon-official')
+  - include:
+    - general: boolean, Include the general channel as a location or not

 - slack:
   - token: string, Your slack token